LeakIX/blog/content/posts/identify-cisco-rv4x.md

 One thing that caught my attention is the software nginx mentioned in the `Server` header.

-Surely that can't be an IOS firmware, so I downloaded the files from Cisco's website (`RV34X-v1.0.03.24-2021-10-22-09-51-15-AM.img`) to investigate with it binwalk:
+Surely that can't be an IOS firmware, so we downloaded the files from Cisco's website (`RV34X-v1.0.03.24-2021-10-22-09-51-15-AM.img`) to investigate with it binwalk:

 ```bash